sidekiq/sidekiq/README.md

 same process.
 It does not require Rails but will integrate tightly with Rails to make background processing dead simple.

-Sidekiq is compatible with Resque.
-It uses the exact same message format as Resque so it can integrate into an existing Resque processing farm.
-You can have Sidekiq and Resque run side-by-side at the same time and use the Resque client to enqueue jobs in Redis to be processed by Sidekiq.

 Performance
 ---------------